anttonalberdi/DAMMA/README.md

 #gene_annotations <- fread(annotations_file)
 ```

-DAMMA contains an example annotation table that can be loaded along with the functions table.
+DAMMA contains example data sets that are loaded along with the functions table.
 These data are used in this documentation for showcasing DAMMA scripts.

 ```
-#Load DAMMA library
+#Load DAMMA library.
+Automatically loads support data and example data sets as well.
 library(DAMMA)

-#Load DAMMA support data
-data(damma_data)

 #Visualise example annotations
 head(gene_annotations)